[Jump to code hierarchy]

 Parents

-The anyon theory corresponding to (Abelian) TQD codes is defined by an (Abelian) group and a Type III cocycle.
-Abelian TQDs realize all modular gapped Abelian topological orders [3].
+The anyon theory corresponding to Abelian TQD codes is defined by an Abelian group and a Type-I, Type-II, or Type-III 3-cocycle.
+Abelian TQDs with Type-I and -II cocycles account for all 2D Abelian topological orders that admit gapped boundaries [1].

 Abelian TQD code